urbit/urbit.org-reloaded/content/blog/urbit-creator-daos.md

 <div style="font-size:13px; text-align: center; color: #999">Photo by <a href="https://unsplash.com/@nathynmasters
 ">Nathyn Masters</a></div>

-# Otherlife: Proto Creator DAO
+# Other Life: Proto Creator DAO

 Justin Murphy runs a creator network.
 As a thinker, writer, and podcaster, he works to grow value within this network in order to stay independent.
 No ads.
 No branded content.
 Just varying degrees of membership, with members enjoying private channels and cohort-based courses all under the header “Philosophy and technology for the ungovernable.”